-Kate Atchley, PhD, distinguished lecturer in the University of Tennessee, Knoxville, College of Business Administration, is executive director of the college’s executive-level MBA programs and director of the college’s Executive MBA for Strategic Leadership program.
+Kate Atchley, PhD, distinguished lecturer in the University of Tennessee, Knoxville's Haslam College of Business, is executive director of the college’s executive-level MBA programs and director of the college’s Executive MBA for Strategic Leadership program.
 Since joining the college in 2000, she has served in a number of leadership positions, including as assistant head of the Department of Management and director of the college’s Leadership Development Program.

 Atchley earned her PhD in industrial/organizational psychology from the University of Tennessee and is a licensed psychologist in the state of Tennessee.
 Prior to joining the university, Atchley worked in Thailand as an organizational-change consultant; she was a guest lecturer at Burapha University where she conducted classes in cognitive and emotional intelligence as it related to employee selection.
 From 2001-2013, she also was the managing partner of the Tennessee Assessment Center, a company specializing in the selection and development of executives and managers.